 What are the signs of dehydration?

-As well as feeling thirsty (although this isn’t always a reliable sign, especially in older adults and children), you may well have some of the following symptoms of dehydration:
+As well as feeling thirsty (although this isn’t always a reliable sign, especially in older adults and children), they may include some of the following signs symptoms of dehydration:

 - Dark-coloured urine